 - Split your dog’s daily ration into two meals rather than feeding just once a day - this will help with digestion and general well being.

 Never give cooked bones to your dog.
 They can easily crunch them up and it can cause obstructions in the gut.
 If you want to give your dog a bone it must be large and raw - large knucklebones are reasonably safe as they won't splinter and can't be swallowed.
 Better still try an Antler Chew.
-Ask your local Trophy Nutritional advisor for a supply of them, your dog will love them and they last ages.
+Ask your local Trophy Nutritional Adviser for a supply of them, your dog will love them and they last ages.

 These should never be the primary source of food for your pet as they can be high in fat and creates an unbalanced diet.
 If you do feed the occasional great or titbit make sure you reduce the food intake to compensate and to prevent them from becoming overweight.

 Can be great for training but remember that if you use a lot, you may cause your dog to gain weight.
 Everyone loves to treat their dog, so buy ones that compliment their main diet - again your local Trophy Nutritional Adviser can help.
 Even if your dog is on a diet, it doesn’t mean that he can’t enjoy the odd treat between meals - but remember just the one.
 Some dogs love to chase an ice cube around and crunch it up, or you could use pieces of his food.
-Your Local Trophy Nutritional Advisor has a huge variety of treats to choose from and you’ll soon find out which are your dog’s favourites.
+Your Local Trophy Nutritional Adviser has a huge variety of treats to choose from and you’ll soon find out which are your dog’s favourites.
 Grade them in order of preference, keeping the ones he likes best for use in training, or when asking him to do things he finds difficult.